 Connect current employees and alumni

 Once the corporate alumni network is active, the value won’t flow automatically.
 Busy alumni may not remember to send in information without a reminder.
 Current employees might not think to reach out to alumni for insights and help with solving problems.
 Senior managers should set up formal programs and processes for tapping alumni intelligence before the need for their contribution arises.

 Make it easy and obvious for current employees to tap the alumni network for network intelligence.
 Companies should also seek to involve alumni in celebrating their big wins.

 Employee networks’ most obvious role is to link a corporation to external information sources.
 For fresh information, employee networks serve as a source and a filter.
 The ability to provide access to “secret data”—knowledge that isn’t publicly available—is the second purpose of network intelligence.
 The third role of network intelligence is to induce “good luck”, a key driver of creativity.
 Employees who use their professional and personal networks tend to get more feedback.
 This feedback is coming from people with a wide range of backgrounds, experiences, and areas of expertise.
 The fourth function of network intelligence is to assist you in seeing possibilities that you may otherwise overlook.

-In an era where lifetime employment is no longer the norm, establishing corporate alumni networks, which takes relatively little investment, is the next natural step in sustaining a connection of mutual trust, mutual investment, and mutual profit.
-An increasing number of businesses recognize the importance of maintaining the employer-employee relationship long after the two have parted ways.
+In an era where lifetime employment is no longer the norm, establishing corporate alumni networks and employee networks, which take relatively little investment, is the next natural step in sustaining a connection of mutual trust, mutual investment, and mutual profit.
+Many businesses recognise the importance of maintaining the employer-employee relationship long after the two have parted ways.
 It’s a clever talent management plan.
 Ex-employees, in fact, can be a gold mine of brand ambassadors, new clients, future business partners, and top-tier rehires.
-Many organizations discover that there is no reason to limit the combined strength of their past and present workforces.
+Many organisations discover no reason to limit the combined strength of their past and present workforces.
 David Gousset.